Introducing: Horror Movie Madness

 I love horror movies.
 I love them!
 More than any kind of movie.
 It’s not March anymore, and it’s not yet October, but I thought it would be fun to match my favorite horror films against each other, March Madness bracket-style.
 I love too many horror movies to limit myself to just the traditional 64, which means this bracket will be SUPER SIZED with 128 MOVIES in 8 CATEGORIES.

-I’ll be doing one match-up every few days, and will explain my rationale for choosing the winner of each.
+I’ll be doing one match-up at a time until I'm done, and will explain my rationale for choosing the winner of each.
 If I had graphic skills I’d make a nice bracket graphic, but here is the slate for Round One!
 I'll delve more into my thinking behind my division of these films into each of these categories as I write about them.

 Monster Mash: The Monstrous